-Anyone who has read my posts on South Korea blog posts knows that food was a primordial concern for me the entire year I spent in Korea.
+Anyone who has read my posts on South Korea knows that food was a primordial concern for me the entire year I spent in Korea.
 Being a vegetarian isn’t easy anywhere, but add a huge language barrier to that challenge and things get tricky.

 Part travelogue, part memoir, Memories of a Carnivore: Adventures in Eating Ethically pieces together the fragmented recollections of a rocky journey toward vegetarianism, from a rural upbringing in francophone Northeastern Ontario to exotic locations, outlandish adventures, and bizarre meals.
 At once raw, humorous, and irreverent, Memories of a Carnivore frankly discusses issues at the core of today’s social conscience.